DutchEllie/real-time-web-2223/README.md

 ### Frontend

+Inside of the `frontend-ms` directory, create a `.env` file that contains the variable `PUBLIC_BACKEND_URL` which contains a variable that looks like this: `ws://localhost:3000/`.
-Inside of the `frontend-ms` directory, simply run `npm install` and `npm run dev` to run the project.
+Then simply run `npm install` and `npm run dev` to run the project.

 ## Communication